-Some examples include hitting your head during a fall, whiplash from a motor vehicle accident, shaken baby syndrome, assault or sports related injuries such as being hit against the head with a bat or ball
+Some examples include hitting your head during a fall, whiplash from a motor vehicle accident, shaken baby syndrome, assault, or sports-related injuries such as being hit against the head with a bat or ball

-A non-traumatic brain injury is caused by an internal force, such as a stroke (cerebral vascular accident) due to blood vessel rupture causing bleeding (hemorrhage) or blood clot obstructing the blood flow (ischemic).
+A non-traumatic brain injury is caused by an internal force, such as a stroke (cerebral vascular accident) due to a blood vessel rupture causing bleeding (hemorrhage) or a blood clot obstructing the blood flow (ischemic).